What's Love Got to Do with It (song): Chart performance

 Until the release of "What's Love Got to Do with It", Tina Turner had not had a US top-ten single since the early 1970s.
 The single went to number one on the US Billboard Hot 100 and remained there for three weeks, giving Turner her first and only solo number-one hit in the U.S. Turner was 44 when the song hit number one, at the time making her the oldest female solo artist to place a number-one single on the US Hot 100.
 The song also spent five weeks at number two on the Billboard Hot Black Singles chart, from July 14 to August 18, 1984, "When Doves Cry", by Prince, being the reason it never reached its number-one spot.
 At the end of the year, the song was ranked the second-best-performing song of 1984 on the Billboard Year-End Hot 100, behind the aforementioned "When Doves Cry".

 Worldwide, the song did well on the music charts, reaching number one in Australia and Canada.
 It peaked at number three in New Zealand and on the UK Singles Chart, becoming her highest-charting single on the latter chart alongside "River Deep – Mountain High" and "We Don't Need Another Hero (Thunderdome)".
-Elsewhere, the song reached the top 10 in many European countries, including the top 5 in Ireland, Sweden, and Austria.
+Elsewhere, the song reached the top 10 in many European countries, including the top five in Ireland, Sweden, and Austria.
 It also reached number two in South Africa.

 Music video

 The accompanying music video for "What's Love Got to Do with It" features Turner walking down the street in a leather miniskirt, engaging with the public, intercut with scenes where she is singing directly to camera.
 The video was shot in New York City during the spring of 1984.
 Pamela Springsteen, Bruce Springsteen's sister from Sleepaway Camp 2, makes an appearance as a street dancer along with Vanessa Bell Calloway, who would later portray the fictional character of Jackie (Turner's friend) in the 1993 film What's Love Got to Do with It.
-The video was directed by Mark Robinson.
+The video was directed by John Mark Robinson.

 An alternate black-and-white video directed by Bud Schaetzle features Tina singing the song against a black background while couples argue in a bar.

 Accolades

-The song received three awards at the 1985 Grammy Awards: Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
+In February 1985, the song received three awards at the Grammy Awards Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
 Turner's live performance of the song at the Grammy show was released on the 1994 album Grammy's Greatest Moments Volume I.

 The music video for the song claimed a prize at the MTV Video Music Awards in 1985 for "Best Female Video".

 In 2012, "What's Love Got to Do with It" was inducted into the Grammy Hall of Fame.